Ray-Young/ray-young.github.io/_posts/2016-10-28-String-Vectorize-in-Python.md

 ### Introduction
 It is a common topic in Data Science and Machine Learning to transfer human language into machine language.
 A popular solution is using vectorizing techiniques (Convert into 0-1 array).

+Recently I am learning Data Science and Machine Learning, here are my experience of TfidfVectorizer.

 In Python, there are two common ways to vectorize using [sklearn][1].
 Tfidf and Counting vectorizing.